developer-zebra/developer-zebra-site/src/enterprise-keyboard/2-0/guide/about/index.md

 ### Added Features

 * **Escape key support -** allows the ESC key to be remapped to an ASCII or Unicode character or to an EMOJI symbol or to function normally.
 [About key remapping](../settings/#remappingkeys).
-* **Multi-user Mode -** supports deployment of Primary and Non-Primary Users.
-The latter cannot change EKB settings through the Settings panel or by using the Zebra StageNow staging tool.
-[About Multi-user Mode](../setup/#multiusermode).
+* **[Multi-user Mode](../setup/#multiusermode) -** supports deployment of Primary and Secondary Users, the latter of which are blocked from making EKB settings changes on the device. **Supported only on SDM660-platform devices running Android 8.x Oreo**.

 -----